Wilfred/wilfred.github.com/_posts/2018-01-06-the-emacs-guru-guide-to-key-bindings.markdown

 fit in the usual `C-x`, `C-c`, `C-v`.
 Emacs has *four* clipboard
 commands:

-1. `kill`: remove text and insert it into the `kill-ring`.
+1. `kill`: remove text and insert it into the kill-ring.
 This is like clipboard cut, but you can do it multiple times and Emacs will *remember every item in your clipboard*.
-2. `kill-ring-save`: copy the selected text into the `kill-ring`.
+2. `kill-ring-save`: copy the selected text into the kill-ring.
 This is like clipboard copy, but you can also do this multiple times.
-3. `yank`: insert text from the `kill-ring`.
+3. `yank`: insert text from the kill-ring.
 This is like clipboard paste.
 4. `yank-pop`: replace the previously yanked text with the next item in the kill ring.
 There is no equivalent in a single-item clipboard!

-The generality of Emacs means that it's hard to find a keybinding for everything.
-Keybindings tend to be slightly longer as a result: opening a file is `C-x C-f`, an additional keystroke over the `C-o` of other programs.
+The generality of Emacs means that it's hard to find a key binding for everything.
+Key bindings tend to be slightly longer as a result: opening a file is `C-x C-f`, an additional keystroke over the `C-o` of other programs.

-## Room for you
+## Room For You

 With all these key bindings already defined, what bindings should you use for your personal favourite commands?